looqbox/looqbox-frontend-challenge/README.md

 ![Looqbox](https://github.com/looqbox/looqbox-frontend-challenge/blob/master/logo.png)

 ## Challenge
-In this challenge you will need to build a **S**ingle **P**age **A**pplication using angular.js and a provided api
+In this challenge you will need to build a **S**ingle **P**age **A**pplication using ReactJS and a provided api

 We will not use anything from your project and you are free to use it in your portfolio

 ## Stack
 We use:
-- Angular.js version 1.7 for the front end framework
+- ReactJS for the front end framework
-- Gulp and Yarn for dependency management and local deployment
+- Webpack and Yarn for dependency management and local deployment

 But you can use Node and Npm if you prefer :)